marb61a/marb61a.github.io/about.md

 EXPERIENCE
 ----------
-I have a variety of work experience both within IT and in other sectors such as High Volume Manufacturing (Electronic)
+I have a variety of work experience both within IT and in other sectors such as High Volume Manufacturing (Electronic) covering

   **- Hardware & Software maintenance, installation and repair**

   **- Developing, designing and administering websites, apps and Social Media platform accounts**

   **- Digital Marketing**

-  **- Project Work**

-  **- Working with contractors and customers of a wide variety of backgrounds**

-  **- Providing on the job training**

   **- Electronics**

-I am available for assignments both in Ireland and on a remote basis, this includes contract work as well as White Label assignments.
+I am available for assignments, contract work and a more permanent position both in Ireland and on a remote basis, this includes contract work as well as White Label assignments.
 I can be contacted at my email addresses if you have a project or assignment that you would like to talk about.

-  marb61a@gmail.com
+  - marb61a@gmail.com

-  marb61a@outlook.ie
+  - marb61a@outlook.ie

 EDUCATION
 ---------
 I am a firm believer in further and continuing education, on the formal side I have several diplomas covering

   - Business & E-Business Management
   - Electronic Manufacturing
   - Customer Service